 Often, site administrators will need to grant additional permissions to folders on an individual user basis.
 This can include folders not-covered in the group definition or even override a folder permission set on the group level.

-To view the and modify the permissions for a particular user, navigate to the user profile using Settings > Users tab, and then click the username to modify.
+To view the and modify the permissions for a particular user navigate to Settings > Users > Username.

-Administrators can view, modify, and add both group and user permissions for a specific folder using the folder settings screen.
+Administrators can view, modify, and add both group and user permissions for a specific folder within the folder's settings.

-To begin, navigate to the desired folder using All Files and clicking on the desired folder.
+To begin, navigate to the desired folder from the Files panel and then select Permissions.